By the numbers: A look at the statistical leaders in Week 3

 Andy Sandrik: Middletown 30, Line Mountain 7: After McDevitt last week, the Blue Raiders should have a little more room to breathe against Line Mountain.
 The Eagles are still seeking their first TD of 2021.

 Adam Kulikowski: Middletown 28, Line Mountain 7: If the Eagles can clean up the missed opportunities that plagued their Week 2 battle against Susquenita, this could have the makings of a closer battle.
-A short turnaround after playing on Monday, however, doesn’t leave the folks in Herndon much time to correct.
+A short turnaround after playing Monday, however, doesn’t leave the folks in Herndon much time to correct.

 Andy Shay: Elizabethtown 14, Lower Dauphin 7: Neither offense is going to light it up, so you follow the defense, and the Bears have performed at a higher level than the Falcons on that side of the ball.
 If one team gets to 21, that’s your winner.